weekplan/www/_drafts/_posts/weekly-digest-for-effective-people-7.md

 ## Pick #3: Stop Treating Your Team Like Kids If You Want Them to Succeed

-One of the biggest ironies in the modern workplace is that companies want their teams to be mature yet their policies are treating them like kids.
+One of the biggest ironies in the modern workplace is that companies want their teams to be mature yet their policies treat employees like kids.
 Gustavo Razzeti recommends five ways to stop treating your teams like kids.

 [Read the article](https://blog.liberationist.org/if-you-want-your-team-to-be-successful-stop-treating-them-like-kids-81ef87ff6199)